 You know, it’s easy to look at the success companies like Dropbox, Paypal or Linkedin had with growth hacking and dismiss it as a strategy reserved for the giant startups.

-But in truth, growth hacking is practically engrained in the SaaS nature, regardless of a company’s size.
+But in truth, growth marketing is practically ingrained in the SaaS nature, regardless of a company’s size.

 Here, just take a look at this definition of a growth hacker from Neil Patel:

-“Growth hackers, using their knowledge of product and distribution, find ingenious, technology-based, avenues for growth that sometimes push the bounds of what is expected or advised.”
+“Growth marketers or hackers, using their knowledge of product and distribution, find ingenious, technology-based, avenues for growth that sometimes push the bounds of what is expected or advised.”